jwan0714/PFR-MicroPortal-Documentation/usage.md

 ```bash
 conda create --name hraxxx_nf-core python=3 nf-core nextflow
 ```
-Then you can activate this environment and run the pipeline without the installation in the following sections.
+Then you can activate this environment and run the pipeline without the installation in the next two sections.

 ### Nextflow Installation
 Install nextflow to nf-core folder